EU sanctions shed light on Kremlin mercenaries

 But he said on Monday he had been unable to muster all 27 member states to agree.

-Ethiopia was "one of my biggest frustrations [this year]", he told press, "because we were not able to react properly to the large-scale human rights violations, mass rapes using sexual violence as a weapon of war, killings and concentration camps based on ethnic belonging", Borrell said.
+Ethiopia was "one of my biggest frustrations [this year]", he told press, "because we were not able to react properly to the large-scale human rights violations, mass rapes using sexual violence as a weapon of war, killings, and concentration camps based on ethnic belonging", Borrell said.